vzhou842/victorzhou.com/content/posts/2019-11-04-sendy-recaptcha.md

 ???

-Anyways, moving on.
+Anyways...moving on...
 Why would Ben tell me that reCAPTCHA would "_take effect for for the standard subscribe forms that Sendy provides, not the subscribe API_"?

 Did you notice this line I've highlighted below in the HTML form?